knowledgetranslation/process/how_to_make_a_quality_website.md

 ## 2. Principles

 These principles should be examined and considered before the project starts, when the project ends, and at every step in between.
-At every step, every team member should consider how the principle applies to the step as a whole, and to their work in that step.
+At every step, every team member should consider how the principles apply to the step as a whole, and to their work in that step.

-1. Every website needs to be [responsive](https://en.wikipedia.org/wiki/Responsive_web_design)[^1][^2], every website needs to be [accessible](https://en.wikipedia.org/wiki/Web_accessibility)[^3][^4], every website needs to use [progressive enhancement](https://en.wikipedia.org/wiki/Progressive_Enhancement)[^5][^6].
+1. Every website needs to be [responsive](https://en.wikipedia.org/wiki/Responsive_web_design)[^1][^2], every website needs to be [accessible](https://en.wikipedia.org/wiki/Web_accessibility)[^3][^4], every website needs to use [progressive enhancement](https://en.wikipedia.org/wiki/Progressive_Enhancement).[^5][^6]

 1. Every stakeholder is a team member and every team member is a stakeholder.[^7]

-	* Exception: Usability tests should, ideally, be conducted and summarized by people completely separate from the rest of the team, to avoid bias.
+	* Exception: To avoid bias, usability tests should ideally be conducted and summarized by people completely separate from the rest of the team.

 		If the team members are the ones conducting usability tests, every effort should be made to avoid bias in testing.[^8]

+	* *A Guide to the Project Management Body of Knowledge (PMBOK® Guide)* states that a stakeholder is someone who “is actively involved in the project; has interests that may be positively or negatively affected by the performance or completion of the project; [or] may exert influence over the project, its deliverables or its team members”.[^56] The [Project Management Institute](http://www.pmi.org/)’s [Voices on Project Management blog](http://blogs.pmi.org/blog/voices_on_project_management/) suggests that different stakes to consider: interest, rights, ownership, knowledge, impact or influence, and contribution.[^57]

 1. Involve all stakeholders at every step of the project, every meeting, and every decision point.
 Everybody should have the *opportunity* to participate.

-	* Involvement should be discussed and agreed upon at the first meeting, and the team should make decisions about what the expectations are for every team member, and what the timelines for response are.
+	* Involvement should be discussed and agreed upon at the first meeting.
+The team should make decisions about what the expectations are for every team member and what the timelines for response are.

 	* For some parts of the project, a team member’s involvement will be mandatory, for others optional; but, every team member should have the option to participate in every stage.

 	* Involvement does not simply equal presence.
-Every team member should have the option of *participating actively*, and should be encouraged to do so.
+Every team member should have the option of *participating actively* and should be encouraged to do so.

-	* e.g. designers should be involved during content creation, developers should be involved while creating timelines, users should be involved while planning scope[^9], etc.
+	* E.g. designers should be involved during content creation, developers should be involved while creating timelines, users should be involved while planning scope[^9], etc.

-1. Trust the expertise of your experts, *in their area of expertise*.
+1. Trust the expertise of your experts *in their area of expertise*.
 Being an expert in one area doesn’t make somebody an expert in another area.

-	* e.g. a content expert is not a designer; a developer is not a scientist
+	* E.g. a content expert is not a designer; a developer is not a scientist

 1. Don’t give disproportionate or inappropriate weight to trivial issues.[^10]

-	* As an example, holding a meeting to discuss a typeface or the colour of a design element is probably not the best use of the team’s time.
+	* e.g holding a meeting to discuss a typeface or the colour of a design element is probably not the best use of the team’s time.
 Instead, focus on content, functionality, and usability.

 1. Remember the [Priority of Constituencies](http://www.w3.org/TR/html-design-principles/#priority-of-constituencies), a founding web design principle encoded by the World Wide Web Consortium and Web Hypertext Application Technology Working Group (the organizations responsible for web standards):

 	> In case of conflict, consider users over authors over implementors over specifiers over theoretical purity.
 In other words costs or difficulties to the user should be given more weight than costs to authors; which in turn should be given more weight than costs to implementors; which should be given more weight than costs to authors of the spec itself, which should be given more weight than those proposing changes for theoretical reasons alone.
 Of course, it is preferred to make things better for multiple constituencies at once.

-	* The original principle defines “authors” as web authors, i.e. web developers and designers who are building a site; “implementors” as browser implementors, i.e. software developers who build web browsers; and “specifiers” as those writing web standards specifications.
+	* The original principle defines “authors” as web authors (i.e. web developers and designers who are building a site), “implementors” as browser implementors (i.e. software developers who build web browsers), and “specifiers” as those writing web standards specifications.

 	* For our projects, we can alter these definitions while still retaining the spirit of the principle.
 “Specifiers” would be those team members who are responsible for planning, and “implementors” would be those responsible for content; the definitions for “users”, “authors”, and “theoretical purity” can remain unchanged.